CodeBhavyaG/CodeBhavyaG/README.md

 # Hi there, I'm Bhavya Gupta! 👋

-I am an **AI Engineer** passionate about bridging the gap between cutting-edge machine learning research and scalable, production-ready applications.
+I am an **Aspiring AI Engineer** passionate about bridging the gap between cutting-edge machine learning research and scalable, production-ready applications.
 I specialize in designing intelligent systems, deploying foundation models, and building autonomous agents that solve complex, real-world problems.

 Rather than just training models in a vacuum, I focus on the entire AI lifecycle—from data curation and architecture design to optimization, API integration, and efficient deployment.